• Art Magazine

 Find a work that inspires you - be it a poster design, a lovingly crafted website, or an impressive typographic work - and try to recreate it.
 Often, you'll find that the complexity of the work is hidden beneath the surface and can be challenging to overcome.
 This insight can help you master the complexity in your own work.

-Often it only takes a little inspiration to then create a work of art that rightly bears the name "unique" .
+Often, it only takes a little inspiration to create a work of art that deserves the label 'unique'.

 In episode 60 of the podcast 'All People' by Veit Lindau TV, author Elvira Zeißler talks about her journey to becoming a full-time author, about vocation, discipline, and performance pressure, as well as creativity, crises, and genuine self-worth.

-Artist Sinah Birkner from www.kreativfuehl.de reports in an authentic way about her creative crisis and shares reasons, solutions and your individual handling of it with us.
+Artist Sinah Birkner from www.kreativgefuehl.de also reports authentically about her creative crisis and shares reasons, solutions, and her individual approach to it.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.